Updates

 • Relaxing Spa: Offer a spa weekend at a luxurious resort to give the auction winners the rest and relaxation they need but in style.

 To arrange the tour package, contact the local travel agencies and ask if they are willing to donate free or discounted trips for a charitable cause in exchange for the publicity.
 You can also ask generous donors from your community if they have access to vacation homes, Airbnb, and other amenities in or outside the country.
+Finally, you can purchase consignment travel packages and vacation packages from outside companies that only require nonprofits to pay for what they actually sell (just make sure to sell each item at a profit!).

 4. Custom Home Renovation Project